 What comes to my mind first is the Chocolate Hills, a weird geological formation that consists of 1,776 grassy hills dotting the vast area.
 There is nothing like this elsewhere.
 I wonder if Hershey Kisses borrowed any idea from these coned hillocks.
 Anyway, the view has made us love chocolate more.

-But the man-made farm land is no less magnificent either.
-The ingenious Filipinos built their farm land into a piece of fine artwork, which is referred to as the "Eighth Wonder of the World" – the Banaue Rice Terraces.
+But the man-made farmland is no less magnificent either.
+The ingenious Filipinos built their farmland into a piece of fine artwork, which is referred to as the "Eighth Wonder of the World" – the Banaue Rice Terraces.
 Travelers don't see this every day, so they flock in to admire these stepping stones rising to the sky.
 The site has been declared a World Heritage Site by UNESCO.

 You can easily track the history of the commonly practiced Catholicism via a visit to the oldest the 400-year-old San Agustin Church in Manila.

 Share so others can see why as well!
-The quote of "it's more fun in the Philippines" may appear subjective, and oftentimes it depends on what you are comparing to, but I'm with the quote and I think you are, too.
-When there are limited choices to spend your hard-earn vacation money, the fun-loaded Philippines certainly deserve a go.
+The quote "it's more fun in the Philippines" may appear subjective, and oftentimes it depends on what you are comparing to, but I'm with the quote and I think you are, too.
+When there are limited choices to spend your hard-earn vacation money, the fun-loaded Philippines certainly deserves a go.